valancej/documentation/_pro/quickstart/getting-started.md

    image: postgres:9.3.6
 ```

 The first thing this file does is define our *demo* service.
 It *builds* the Dockerfile and names it *myapp*.
-The *links* section tells it what services are required for *demo* to run.
+The *depends_on* section tells it what services are required for *demo* to run.
 In this case both *redis* and *postgres*.

 Since we reference *redis* and *postgres*, we need to define them as separate services as well.
 For each, we provide an image - we could build one using separate Dockerfiles but instead we're going to download existing repos from a Docker registry.
 This is [Docker Hub](https://hub.docker.com/) by default but it can be *any* registry you specify.

-One important thing to know is that any time you build a service, such as *demo*, it will automatically spin up containers for every linked service.
+One important thing to know is that any time you build a service, such as *demo*, it will automatically spin up containers for every dependent service.
 So if we build *demo*, we end up with three containers: one for the primary service, one for Redis and one for Postgres.

 ![Three containers]({{ site.baseurl }}/images/gettingstarted/3containers.png)